makermoekoe/Smarthome-dashbutton/docs/README.md

 <center><img src="images/case_v2.jpg" width="50%"></center>

 The case or - to be more accurate - the lid for version 3/4 is not ready yet, but I will update it as soon as possible.
+And [Version 4](https://www.thingiverse.com/thing:3445746).